antonindrawan/terraform-azure-gh-action/README.md

 `terraform-apply` job is only run on `production.` https://github.com/Azure-Samples/terraform-github-actions/blob/main/README.md

-###

 ## Try it out

-Make a pull request to the repository and see the GitHub Action in action.
+Create a commit on the main branch or make a pull request to the main branch.
+See the GitHub Action in action.
-The GitHu

 ### Clean up resources